 Do aerosol air fresheners make you gag?
 Do those smelly solid air fresheners give you a headache?
 How about the spray starch aerosols?
 Oh, you haven’t even seen a can of spray starch in decades?
 Yeah, I know.
 I haven’t had one since the 1980s when I discovered this awesome DIY spray that takes the place of room fresheners, and those spray starch cans, too.

 My secret, super-easy Linen Spray and Room Freshener Spray

 The word “Linen” is universal for household textiles.
-Woven tea towels, sheets (bed linens), table cloths (table linens), and even bath towels are all referred to as “linens.”
-However, today none of these items are commonly made from linen fiber — the long, smooth fibers of the flax plant, usually called linen only when the fiber are over 12 inches long and spun into thread.
+Woven tea towels, sheets (bed linens), tablecloths (table linens), and even bath towels are all referred to as “linens.”
+However, today none of these items are commonly made from linen fiber — the long, smooth fibers of the flax plant, usually called linen only when the fibers are over 12 inches long and spun into thread.

 How to iron linen

 Linen needs to be ironed while still damp.
 If you happen to have a cold mangle in your cleaning cupboard, you won’t need a steam iron to give your linen a smooth, crisp hand.
-But, if like the rest of us, you didn’t keep great grandmother’s mangle, you can still get the smooth, crisp feel with a steam iron, and damp linen — hold the chemical spray starch though.
+But, if like the rest of us, you didn’t keep great grandmother’s mangle, you can still get the smooth, crisp feel with a steam iron, and damp linen, be sure to hold the chemical spray starch though.

 You can keep your linen damp by line drying it and bringing it in before it is quite dry and immediately ironing it, before putting it away.
 I’m not that organized though.
-And usually the wash is being brought in while the table is being set for dinner.
+And usually, the wash is being brought in while the table is being set for dinner.
 Not exactly the best time to haul out the ironing board and plug in the iron.
 So I resort to plan B — utilizing DIY linen spray.

-1 1/2 cups of filtered water (use distilled water if you will be storing this more than a week)
+- 1 1/2 cups of filtered water (use distilled water if you will be storing this more than a week)

-1 tsp.
+- 1 tsp.
 (5ml) Lavender e.o.

-How to use this for Ironing
+How to use DIY Linen Spray for ironing

 How to use this for freshening household linens

-This spray can be used on sheets, towels, table cloths, and napkins in your linen closet.
-It repels moths, and keeps the textiles fresh.
+This spray can be used on sheets, towels, tablecloths, and napkins in your linen closet.
+It repels moths and keeps the textiles fresh.
 Hanging bunches of lavender in the cupboard also works to keep the textiles fresh and sweet smelling.

-Spray the sheets and pillow case when you make the bed in the morning.
+Spray the sheets and pillowcase when you make the bed in the morning.
 The dampness will go by bedtime and you will induce sweet and restful sleep.

 Spritz the bath towels and keep the bathroom smelling fresh between cleanings.
 See also, 27 Green Uses for Vintage Linens.

 How to use this for freshening your home